Bhimnagar, Supaul

 Bhimnagar is a village in Basantpur tehsil of Supaul district in the Indian state of Bihar, south of the Koshi Barrage, near the India-Nepal border.
 The village has more than 20 hours power supply through Kattaiah power house.
-Bhimnagar is advanced in education with an 73% literacy rate.
+Bhimnagar is advanced in education with a 73% literacy rate.
 It has a Primary Hospital which is now used as Sadar Aspatal.
 It has been a known place for sports like cricket, Football, Badminton and many other sports.
 Bhimnagar was greatly impacted by the 2008 Bihar flood of the Kosi River.

 Transport

 NH 106 passes through Bhimnagar.
 It is well connected with the Bus services to the Patna & as well major cities in Bihar.

 Bhimnagar is on India's northern border with Sunsari District, Koshi Zone, Nepal with a border crossing to Setobandha village and the (east-west) Mahendra Highway, plus a customs checkpoint for goods.
 Indian and Nepalese nationals cross without restriction.